riceissa/issarice.com/wiki/math-335.md

-- I've been realizing more and more that Morrow likes to discuss topics differently than in the book (in 334 he gave a different definition of continuity), which makes it difficult to follow sometimes (especially since I tend to skip lecture a lot), although he does post PDFs for these (but with little organization on the course website).
+- I've been realizing more and more that Morrow likes to discuss topics differently than in the book (in 334 he gave a different definition of continuity), which makes it difficult to follow sometimes (especially since I tend to skip lecture a lot), although he does post PDFs for (most of?) these (but with little organization on the course website).

 - This quarter in general has been rather stressful for me, and looking at my performance so far and in previous quarters, I can't help but to